#LoveIsNotTourism: Covid-19 travel rules keep couples an ocean apart – KION546

 The US averaged more than 63,600 new daily cases over the last week — an average that’s generally risen since the country hit a 2021 low of 11,299 daily on June 22, according to Johns Hopkins University data.

-As of Wednesday, cases rose in all but one state in the past seven days compared to the week before, and cases rose at least 50% in 36 states in that time, according to Johns Hopkins.
+As of Thursday, cases rose in all but one state in the past seven days compared to the week before, and cases rose at least 50% in 36 states during that time, according to Johns Hopkins.

 ‘We’ve hit a wall’ on vaccinations, expert says